Whenever I see handmade tea, I can’t help but purchase the tea because they are so beautiful and unique.

 Instructions: 1-2 Perfect Teaspoon | 475ml (16oz) | 85°C/185°F

-Review: The Butterfly Jasmine was different than the more common jasmine teas which are unrolled or rolled into a pearl.
+Review: The Butterfly Jasmine was different from the more common jasmine teas which are unrolled or rolled into a pearl.
 The dry leaves had a lovely jasmine scent which wasn’t overly strong.
 Each bundle of tea was neatly rolled.
 Despite the name and description of the tea stating “butterfly,” the rolled tea reminded me more of cocoons like the Zomba Pearls from Malawi.

 After one heaping Perfect Teaspoon and 2 minutes of steeping, while the leaves had unfurled, some of the rolled tea maintained a cocoon-like shape.
 Once the bundles had unfurled, it was clear that the rolled tea bundles were made of multiple tea leaves and buds pickings shaped together.
 The olive green leaves were long and was reminiscent of spinach.
 The wet leaves had a dominating jasmine smell.